 Ovulation or Failure to Ovulate

-Mid-cycle bleeding in the presence of anovulatory cycles is due to estrogen withdrawal.
+Failure to Ovulate Mid-cycle bleeding in the presence of anovulatory cycles is due to lack of appropriate ovarian production of progesterone.
 In women with anovulatory cycles, the follicles begin to grow, though estrogen levels remain low, which means LH doesn’t surge and ovulation fails.
 When ovulation fails, no corpus luteum is formed and progesterone is not secreted.
 As a result, a lighter or shorter period may be experienced.

 The cervix becomes more sensitive around the time of ovulation, in preparation for pregnancy.
 Sexual intercourse may cause some slight damage to the cervix, producing light bleeding as a result.
 The presence of bright red blood tinged mucus after sexual intercourse is a common sign of this.